lupinom/GridCellNeighborhoods/README.md

 The steps for implementation are as follows:

-1) Check for valid `neighborhood_range` and then return a `ValueError` if not valid
-2) Check if the grid is empty and return `0` if so
-3) Find all the coordinates with positive integers and add it to a list
+1) Find all the coordinates with positive integers and add it to a list
-4) Skip further processing if `neighborhood_range` is greater than (grid dimensions - 2) and return the size of the grid
+2) Skip further processing if `neighborhood_range` is greater than (`grid_dimensions - 2`) AND a positive coordinate exists, then return the size of the grid
-5) Find each neighbor for each positive coordinate using the [Manhattan Distance](https://xlinux.nist.gov/dads/HTML/manhattanDistance.html) formula
+3) Find each neighbor for each positive coordinate using the [Manhattan Distance](https://xlinux.nist.gov/dads/HTML/manhattanDistance.html) formula and add to a `set`
-6) Return the size of the set
+4) Return the length of the `set`

+I did choose to not add validations for basic things that were handled by the assumptions, which I hope is fine.
+I originally wrote code to return a `ValueError` exception if there was a negative Neighborhood range, for example.